Locations

 Evaluate how you plan to use SAP BTP:

-• If you are beginning with a small project or pilot, start with Pay-As-You-Go.
-It gives you a production-ready environment without committing a budget upfront.
+• If you‘re starting with a small project or pilot, consider using Pay-As-You-Go.
+It provides a production-ready environment without requiring a budget commitment upfront.
 You can validate use cases and get actual usage data.

 • If you anticipate a broad adoption of BTP across multiple projects (integration, extensions, analytics, etc.) and have a sense of baseline usage, a CPEA/BTPEA credit model likely makes sense.
 It will offer better financial efficiency in the long run through discounts.
 Many companies start with a modest credit commitment and then scale it up as their cloud footprint grows.

-• If your needs revolve around one or two specific services with very predictable usage, consider a subscription for those services.
+• If your needs are centered around one or two specific services with highly predictable usage, consider a subscription for those services.
 For example, an Integration Suite subscription might be cost-effective if you know you will steadily use a certain volume of integrations.
 At the same time, you could use a small CPEA contract for any additional services outside that core usage.
 This hybrid approach can optimize costs.

 • Check if SAP has bundled offerings that apply to you.
 RISE with SAP contracts, for instance, sometimes include a starter pack of BTP credits or specific services (like integration or analytics) as part of the overall ERP cloud package.
-Ensure you understand any entitlements you already have via such bundles so you don’t double-pay.
+Ensure you understand any entitlements you already have through such bundles so you don’t double pay.

 2. Right-Size Your Commitments:

-One of the hardest parts of cloud licensing is forecasting usage.
+One of the most challenging aspects of cloud licensing is accurately forecasting usage.
 Aim to commit to a credit pool you are confident you will use to avoid waste.
 Leverage any historical data or benchmarks:

 • If you’ve done a pilot on PayG, analyze its usage to extrapolate an annual consumption figure.

 • Engage with SAP or partners to model scenarios.
-SAP’s pricing tools or the Discovery Center can simulate costs for hypothetical workloads.
+SAP’s pricing tools, such as the Discovery Center, can simulate costs for hypothetical workloads.

-• Remember to factor in growth if you expect more projects to onboard onto BTP over the year.
+• Remember to factor in growth if you expect to onboard more projects onto BTP over the year.
 It’s often better to slightly overcommit (and have a buffer of credits) than to undercommit and incur overage at full price.
-But avoid drastically overcommitting – unused credits have lost value.
+However, avoid drastically overcommitting – unused credits lose value.
 It’s a balance that might require revisiting each year.

 3. Negotiate Contract Terms Wisely: